alecia-h98/weekend-js-salary-calculator-01/README.md

         [x]Push the inputs to your array (make sure the array is set up in the global scope so you can call it in your monthly cost function)
         [x]Clear the input fields
         [x]DONT FORGET THE PREVENT DEFAULT METHOD
-    []Set up a function to add up the monthly cost of each employee - js - []Append the information to the DOM - js - []If the monthly cost exceeds $20,000 trigger a red background color on the monthly cost. -conditional statement - js -
+        [x]Set up the delete button
-        []Create a delete button that removes an employee from the DOM - js -
+    [x]Set up a function to add up the monthly cost of each employee - js - [x]Append the information to the DOM - js - []If the monthly cost exceeds $20,000 trigger a red background color on the monthly cost. -conditional statement - js -

     ****ACTUAL STRETCH GOALS****
     []Add styling
     []Extra functionality